karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 ------------------------------------------------------------------------------------
 Taint & Tolerations:
 ------------------------------------------------------------------------------------
 Taints and tolerations work together to ensure that pods are not scheduled onto inappropriate nodes.
-One or more taints are applied to a node. this marks that the node should not accept any pods that do not tolerate the taints.
+One or more taints are applied to a node. this marks that the node should not accept any pods that do not tolerate the taints. to allow the tained nodes to create pods, we need to create the pods with taint tolerations while creating the pod.

 Taint: is applied to nodes, it will reject the pods if the pods not has tolerations
 Tolerations: is applied to pods, it will allow the pod to accept by the tainted node.

 taints are 3 types

     1).
 NoSchedule : it will not allow pod to schedule on node, if already running it will ignore 2).
 PreferNoSchedule : it will not allow pod on the node, if no choice it will ignore this property and allow pod to schedule
     3).
 NoExecute: it will not allow, if already any pod running it will remove them.

-        $ kubectl taint node node01 env=UAT:NoSchedule  --> to apply taint on a node
+        $ kubectl taint node node01 env=UAT:NoSchedule
         $ kubectl taint node node02 env=dev:PreferNoSchedule
         $ kubectl taint node node03 env=prod:NoExecute

         $ kubectl desribe node node01|grep taint

         $ kubectl taint node node01 env=UAT:NoSchedule-  	--> this is to remove the taint from a node use "-" at the end.

-to allow the tained nodes to create pods, we need to create the pods with taint tolerations while creating the pod.

 pod-tolaration.yaml
 ----------------------------------------------------------------